VAT accountants services

 What is VAT

-Value Added Tax (VAT) is the tax you must pay when you buy goods or services.
-If you are a business, you may be required to register for, and collect VAT.
+Value Added Tax (VAT) is the tax you must pay when buying goods or services.
+If you are a business, you may be required to register for and collect VAT.

-Businesses with a turnover of more than £85,000 must register to pay and charge VAT on the products and services they buy and sell.
-Other businesses can choose to register for VAT voluntarily.
-Businesses charge their customers VAT, but must then pay this to HMRC when they file their quarterly VAT return.
+Businesses with a turnover of more than £85,000 (known as VAT registration threshold) must register to pay and add VAT on the products and services they buy and sell and pay this to HMRC when they file their quarterly return.

 - 20% on goods and services